Murder, misdeeds add up to 95

 return of police activity there.

-the Porter County Sheriff's Department searched the pond behind Pinkerton's home
+the Porter County Sheriff's Office searched the pond behind Pinkerton's home

 to see if the gun that killed him was thrown there.
 Metal detectors also were